saucelabs/sauce-docs/docs/dev/api/storage.md

 import TabItem from '@theme/TabItem';

-Use the Storage API methods to upload and manage your application and any file dependencies required for testing.
+Use the Storage API methods to upload and manage your app and any file dependencies required for testing.

 Refer to [Getting Started](/dev/api) for Authentication and Server information.